 73 There is also some writing on the theology of work that could be seen as being rooted in a Sabbath paradigm, that is, taking the idea of Sabbath as the starting point for reflections on work.
 However, I choose not to include those here because they tend to focus more on the relationship of the Sabbath and work rather than work itself.
 Cf., Ellen F. Davis, 'Slaves or Sabbath-Keepers?
-A Biblical Perspective on Human Work', Anglican Theological Review vol. 83, no. 1 (2001): 25-40: Waldemar Janzen.
-'The Theology of Work from an Old Testament Perspective', Conrad Grebel Review 10.2 (1992): 121-138; Alan Richardson, The Biblical Doctrine of Work (London: SCM Press Ltd, 1952), 51-56; and in particular Karl Barth, Church Dogmatics III:4, ed.
+A Biblical Perspective on Human Work', Anglican Theological Review vol. 83, no. 1 (2001); 25-40; Waldemar Janzen, 'The Theology of Work from an Old Testament Perspective', Conrad Grebel Review 10.2 (1992): 121-138; Alan Richardson, The Biblical Doctrine of Work (London: SCM Press Ltd, 1952), 51-56; and in particular Karl Barth, Church Dogmatics III:4, ed.
 G.W.
 Bromiley and T.F.
 Torrance (Edinburgh: T&T Clark, 1961).
 74 Chenu, The Theology of Work, 3.

-theologically about work'.
-They to his theology of work is that work has 'its own value, for its own integrity' and that it is not just about 'providing daily bread'.
-Though work, human beings are acting as co-creators with God, a key theme for Chenu, and thus becoming what they are meant to be.
-More, 'work is the means of the transformation, the humanization, of nature', and human beings act as the 'transforming force' effecting that change.
-Needless to say, Chenu's theology of work has lofty aspirations, which is precisely why his critics have noted 'an uncritical celebration of technology, modernity, and progress' and that he 'is quite content to pass over the phenomenological critiques of the effects of industrialization'.
-Further, he is 'too optimistic about what we can expect humans to achieve through their work'.
-Nonetheless, Chenu's theology of work contains some highly significant features, which would come to play a central role in the further development of the theology of work, not least his insistence on human beings being co-creators with God.
+theologically about work'.75 Key to his theology of work is that work has 'its own value, for its own integrity'76 and that it is not just about 'providing daily bread'.77 Indeed, for Chenu, work has transformational power, both for human beings and for nature.
+Through work, human beings are acting as co-creators with God, a key theme for Chenu, and thus becoming what they are meant to be.
+More, 'work is the means of the transformation, the humanization, of nature',78 and human beings act as the 'transforming force' effecting that change.79 Needless to say, Chenu's theology of work has lofty aspirations, which is precisely why his critics have noted 'an uncritical celebration of technology, modernity, and progress' and that he 'is quite content to pass over the phenomenological critiques of the effects of industrialization'.80 Further, he is 'too optimistic about what we can expect humans to achieve through their work'.81 Nonetheless, Chenu's theology of work contains some highly significant features, which would come to play a central role in the further development of the theology of work, not least his insistence on human beings being co-creators with God.

-The late Pope John Paul II's writing on work is contained largely in his 1981 encyclical, Laborem Exercens, a document with which, Cosden observes, 'official Catholic social teaching reaches its culmination with respect to work'.
-82 John Paul II shared with Chenu the 'optimistic account of human agency and correspondingly high view of the value of work'.
-83 Likewise, John Paul II believed work to be an intrinsic
+The late Pope John Paul II's writing on work is contained largely in his 1981 encyclical, Laborem Exercens, a document with which, Cosden observes, 'official Catholic social teaching reaches its culmination with respect to work'.82 John Paul II shared with Chenu the 'optimistic account of human agency and correspondingly high view of the value of work'.83 Likewise, John Paul II believed work to be an intrinsic